Waterford: Secondary schools

 There are several secondary schools in the area.
-Mount Sion Secondary and Primary School, located at Barrack Street, were founded by Edmund Ignatius Rice.
+Mount Sion Primary and Secondary Schools, located at Barrack Street, were founded by Edmund Ignatius Rice.
 Newtown School is a Quaker co-educational boarding school.
 Waterpark College was established in 1892 on the banks of the River Suir as Waterford's first classical school.
 It still provides a secondary education and has recently become a co-educational school.
 De La Salle College, a secondary school with 1,200 students and over 90 staff, is the biggest all-boys school in the county.
-Founded by the De La Salle brothers in 1892, it is a Catholic school for boys.
+Founded by the De La Salle Brothers in 1892, it is a Catholic school for boys.
 Today its large staff is made up of a mixture of Brothers and lay teachers.
 St. Angela's Secondary School is a Catholic all-girls school with approximately 970 students enrolled as of 2023.